JeremyNeoSoft/FooBarQuix/README.md

 ## Algorithm Rules

-The algorithm follows these rules for transformation:
+The purpose of the algorithm is to transform a number into a string based on its divisibility by certain integers and the presence of specific digits within the number.
+The transformations are as follows:

-1. If the number is divisible by 3 or contains the digit 3, the output string will include "FOO".
+1. If the number is divisible by 3, append "FOO" to the result.
-1. If the number is divisible by 5 or contains the digit 5, the output string will include "BAR".
+1. If the number is divisible by 5, append "BAR" to the result.

+And then, for each digit in the number, analyzed from left to right:
+1. If the digit is '3', append "FOO" to the result.
-1. If the number contains the digit 7, the output string will include "QUIX".
+1. If the digit is '5', append "BAR" to the result.
-1. The "divisible by" rules take precedence over the "contains" rules.
-1. The content is analyzed from left to right.
+1. If the digit is '7', append "QUIX" to the result.
-1. If none of the rules apply, the output will be the number itself as a string.

 ## Implementation